Centrattic/conversation-continuation/README.md

 >
 > By making the contrast pairs almost identical, you force the resulting vector (v_good - v_bad) to be much more purely about the semantic difference between "good" and "bad," and less about intensity, syntax, or other noise.
 This should give you a more reliable steering vector that behaves as expected when you apply a positive or negative alpha.
 * Ok so just added the two alphas, going to run tuning again.
 This time I have clear contrast pairs, and I'm just starting by tuning the same alpha for both so I can actually run a controlled comparison here for clean contrast pairs vs. non-clean pairs.
 Also definitely add using 4o to rate coherence pretty soon.
+* So activations are definitely non deterministic, right, so I should defiintely as one form of getting norm difference, just like do the cross-entropy/KL divergence between logit distributions for steered and base for the next token (on temperature = 0 for determinstic).
+Oh actually activations over the prompt itself ARE determinstic (as long as I'm using model.eval() so dropout layers aren't active lol)
+* Okay wait also something to check and compare is where you're aplpying steering vector (prompt vs. output) for optimization vs. in actuality.
+For opt, you're just applying to the prompt and computing over that vs. in reality, you're applying to just output.
+You could tune on just output too by doing temp = 0 but more expensive, so just keep prompt for now (ideally if you find a good direction this really shouldnt matter)

 ### Version 2: I'm adding TDA + Steering!
 (7/18/25)
 Ideas: